Keyboard shortcuts

 --debug — Pause before shutdown

-The run and serve subcommands accept a --debug flag that pauses the shutdown sequence when a child process fails or a dependency times out, giving you time to inspect remaining processes before they are terminated.
+The --debug flag pauses the shutdown sequence when a child process fails or a dependency times out, giving you time to inspect remaining processes before they are terminated.

 When triggered, procman prints: